meilisearch/meilisearch-migration/README.md

 <p align="center">🦜 MeiliSearch script to update version and migrate data 🦜</p>

-**MeiliSearch Version Migration Script** is a script that migrates your MeiliSearch from a version to another more recent version without losing data nor settings.
+**MeiliSearch Version Migration Script** is a script that migrates your MeiliSearch from a version, v.0.22.0 or higher, to a newer version without losing data nor settings.

 **MeiliSearch** is an open-source search engine.
 [Discover what MeiliSearch is!](https://github.com/meilisearch/MeiliSearch)